Our Healthy Meals Program

 Kitchen Mentor Volunteer

 I am satisfied with another productive day spent in the kitchen.
 I am excited for the clients to receive our perfectly prepared meals and beyond grateful for the opportunity to give back to the people of my community struggling with a health crisis.
-As I pull out of the parking lot, the sun is setting and I make an important realization.
-The purpose in life should be to count others more significant than myself.
+As I pull out of the parking lot and watch the sun is setting, I realize something important: the purpose of life is to count others as more significant than myself.

 ASHLEIGH